 - Lose weight by eating less

-- Eat less… and do more to speed up the process
+- Or combine the two by eating less and doing more to speed up the process

 You can use any online calorie calculators to calculate your daily calorie requirement to maintain your current weight.
 If your weight has been consistent for a while, you can also try eating the same amount of calories that you usually do every day for a week.